 First Year Community Engaged Learning (CEL) is a graduation requirement that brings the College’s values to life, and introduces students to the culture of the campus.
 All First Year students are required to spend a minimum of eight hours addressing one of the unmet needs of the local or regional community.
-The Bonner Institute for Civic and Community Engagement organizes the CEL program at the College and mobilizes all First Year students to complete the graduation requirement.
+The CELR Center organizes the CEL program at the College, and the First-year CEL Coordinator works with all First Year students to complete the graduation requirement.

 There are two tracks within this program: